Michigan Gun Laws

 Yes.
-Michigan recognizes valid concealed handgun permits from other states.
-If you have a valid out-of-state license, you may carry a concealed weapon in Michigan as long as you follow the applicable Michigan gun-carry laws.
+Michigan recognizes valid concealed handgun permits issued from other states.
+If you have a valid license issued to you as a resident of another state, you may carry a concealed weapon in Michigan as long as you follow the applicable Michigan gun-carry laws.

 However, not all states recognize Michigan licenses.
 A current list of states that do (and do not) honor Michigan licenses is available at the Michigan State Attorney General’s website.